rashmi-fit/coder/Algorithm/linearRegression/Readme.md

 Problem statement:
-- Predict the prices of homes having different areas mentioned in the homeprice.csv file
+- Predict the prices of homes having different areas mentioned in the home_price.csv file

 Analysis
 - Data set is in homeprice.csv file